mosaicml/composer/docs/source/notes/tensorboard_logger.md

 Now all of your tensorboard logs should exist locally.
 You can now view them using the [Viewing your Results Locally](#viewing-your-results-locally) instructions.

-Alternatively, if you are logging into AWS with your AWS SSO login, you should be able to view the logs like so:
+Alternatively, if you are logging into AWS with your AWS SSO login, you should be able to view the logs directly without local copying, like so:

 ```bash
  tensorboard --logdir=s3://my-bucket-name/tensorboard_logs